Mishalzeera/goat-and-daisy-antiques/PROCESS_NOTES.md

 it seemed like overkill to install yet another package to accomplish just this one thing.

-Looking up "async code in Python" on the other hand, introduced me to the concept of threading.
-Namely, one can create a process that goes on in its own context, without messing up the overall flow of the code.

 https://realpython.com/intro-to-python-threading/

-The link above is full of very thick jargon, but some of the key concepts made sense right away, after mucking about with another source's interpretation.

 Mainly, args can be sent, and this daemon thing can be set, and the Thread can be instantiated within the context of the function concerned.
 A target function is defined outside the function, that target is the process that is kept apart from the main thread flow of the program.

-Later on, realising that without taking the item out of the customers session cookie, multiple purchases might happen of the same item.
+Without taking the item out of the customers sessioncookie, multiple purchases might happen of the same item.
 A settings config variable CUSTOMER_SESSION_EXPIRY was created, with a integer defining how many seconds.
 The variable was then used in the add to cart view, both to set the timer for the "is_available" attribute of the reserved shop item as well as